sdiehl/wiwinwlh/tutorial.md

 data TApp f a = MkTApp (f a)
 ```

-Turning on PolyKinds allows parametric polymorphism at the kind level as well.
+Turning on ``-XPolyKinds`` allows polymorphic variables at the kind level as well.

 ```haskell
 -- Default:   (* -> *) -> * -> *